 With record amounts of investment in education in the coming years a provision for updating our reading resources needs to be made.
 Australia’s literacy rates are poor, and trending downwards (PISA 2015).
 The Australian Bureau of Statistics, 2011-2012 Programme for the International Assessment of Adult Competencies demonstrated that nearly 44% of Australians aged 15-74 years are functionally illiterate – they cannot engage in activities in which literacy is required for effective functioning of their group and community and therefore can’t to use reading, writing and calculation for their own and the community’s development.

 Needs based funding must be evidence-based funding.
 Would our state government continue to invest in infrastructure if it was built with faulty materials or continue to offer discredited medical intervention in our hospitals if it was doing harm?
 We cannot teach phonics if we do not have the right foundations; PM readers and Running Records are doing more harm than good.

 A phonics check and literacy coaches are ineffectual if a teacher and child do not have the right phonics-based resources.
-DECD must no longer waste tax payers’ money on non-evidence-based reading instruction.
+DfE must no longer waste tax payers’ money on non-evidence-based reading instruction.
 To invest in phonics means to invest in evidence.
 Decodable readers are the best reading resources for our South Australian children.
 Together we can make it happen.
-Decodable readers in all schools must be a funded election promise for 2018!
+Decodable readers in all schools must be a promise for all South Australian children!

 Why SA needs decodable readers: